sunddra/SECP1513-Technology-Information-System/README.md

-# 🛡️ Sunddra Paandian – Cybersecurity & Academic Portfolio
+# 🛡️  Academic Portfolio & Cybersecurity

 Welcome!
 This repository is a showcase of my **academic journey** and **daily cybersecurity learning** as a student of Computer Networks and Security and an IT Security Operation Engineer at Etiqa.